Chadni-Islam/Security-Orchestration-PoC/README.md

 **Project Team:** Chadni Islam, M. Ali Babar, and Surya Nepal

 # SecAPIGen
+SecAPIGen is mainly implemented in python - key libraries are spacy, pandas and NLTK.
 - Contains the code for automated generation of Declarative APIs
 - Contains the code for evaluation of the performance of SecAPIGen and DecCOR in terms of effectiveness and efficiency
 - The dataset folder of SecAPIGen contains the raw the of playbooks, the tasks description and the groundtruth with the annovation instruction to evaluate the performance of SecAPIGen.